eric-m-holub/captive-portal/README.md

 ## Setup
 This repo is intended for Kali Linux.
-Clone it into /var/www/ and then run:
+Clone it into /var/www/ with:

+`sudo git clone https://github.com/eric-m-holub/captive-portal.git /var/www`

+To install dependencies run:

 `sudo bash install.sh`

-That will install the necessary dependencies.

-I use an ALFA AWUS1900 Wi-Fi Adapter to broadcast the network.
+I use an ALFA AWUS1900 Wi-Fi Adapter to broadcast the Wi-Fi network.
 You'll want to install the Kali drivers for it and then plug it in prior to running.
 I wrote a blog post that includes setup for this device.
 Link [here](https://www.ericholub.com/blog/wifi-deauth/).

 ## Running
 Run: